akanadocs/docs-test/ev/envision_reference/env_create_dashboard.md

 ---

 ## Creating a Dashboard
-Learn how add and reposition charts on an Envision Dashboard and display in Live Mode.
+Learn how to add and reposition charts on an Envision Dashboard and display in Live Mode.

 <a href="env_toc.html" class="button secondary">Envision Reference (Main Topic)</a>  <a href="../envision_install/installing_envision.htm" class="button secondary">Installing Envision 1.0</a>
 <h5 class="stamp">Supported Platforms: 8.0, 8.1</h5>  <h5 class="stamp">Supported Envision Versions: 1.0, 1.1</h5><br>